Flat Head Syndrome Treatment

 It may be that we recommend repositioning techniques, a flat head syndrome treatment which is ideal for babies suffering from milder cases.
 Read our analysis of flat head syndrome severity for a more detailed guide on the different stages of flat head syndrome.
 The earlier flat head syndrome is detected, the easier it can be corrected.
 Using recommended repositioning techniques and self-correction methods help to reduce a milder form of flat head syndrome in the early stages of deformity.
 Repositioning your baby onto their tummy will help to remove gravitational pressure from their head and prevent your baby’s head being moulded by the flat surface of a pillow or bed.

 Keeping your baby on their tummy during playtime is a great repositioning technique which gives the head an opportunity to return to a more normal shape naturally.
 Tummy time can be achieved by placing a cushion under the chest and arms of your baby or using a specially designed tummy time mat as you supervise their playtime.
 Additionally, you should try to limit the time you use car seats and alternate sides when feeding your baby.
-At night time, encourage your baby to alternate which end of their cot they sleep on, place their toys, on alternate sides and move their mobile or baby light every other night.
+At night time, encourage your baby to alternate which end of their cot they sleep on, place their toys on alternate sides and move their mobile or baby light every other night.
 Always supervise your baby when they are placed on their tummy and never allow this position when baby is asleep.
 Always place your baby on their back when putting them to sleep each night.
 Read more of our tummy time tips to make repositioning easier for you and your baby.
 Approximately 10% of the babies that we see don’t need corrective flat head treatment and repositioning techniques will provide an effective treatment.

 4-14 Months: TiMband Treatment

 After four or five months, our specialists can help reduce the severity of the deformity with orthotic flat head syndrome treatment.
-Between four and seven months is the ideal age for helmet therapy as repositioning techniques begins to have limited success.
+Between four and seven months is the ideal age for helmet therapy as repositioning techniques begin to have limited success.
 We offer flat head syndrome treatment up to fourteen months of age however for best results, we recommended treatment as early as possible.

 Depending on age and head growth, treatment for flat head syndrome usually lasts from three to six months.
 Our experienced orthotists estimate how much your baby’s head will grow in a certain time period and when the TiMband helmet has been outgrown, it signifies the end of treatment.
-We are often asked if the baby will need a second treatment and the answer is usually no. If the head shape is very severe and the baby is young enough when they start, then occasionally we do recommend a second helmet but this is only needed in very extreme cases.
+We are often asked if the baby will need a second treatment and the answer is usually no. If the head shape is very severe and the baby is young enough when they start, then occasionally we do recommend a second helmet.
+However, this is only needed in very extreme cases.

 How do TiMband helmets work?